yorkcook/smilow/README.md

 springfield nj softball team

-created with help of ai
+created with help of ai, grok